Viachaslavtsarenkov/final-project-/README.md

 -
 ### Basket
 - Add a product to basket
-- Delette a product from basket
+- Delete a product from basket
 - View product from basket

 ### other